How to Rent Your Property

 All fixed electrical cables and equipment will need to be inspected and tested by a qualified person in accordance with the 18th edition of the wiring regulations.

 This includes appliances that are fixed directly to the electrical supply, such as showers or fitted kitchen appliances.
-Once a qualified person has carried out their inspection and tests, they will provide an Electrical Installation Condition Report.
+Once a qualified person has carried out their inspection and tests, they will provide an Electrical Installation Safety Report.

-The electrical safety standards for the private rented sector in England came into force on 1 June 2020 and apply to all new tenancies from 1 July 2020 and all existing tenancies from 1 April 2021.
+The electrical safety standards for the private rented sector in England came into force on 1 June 2020 and applies to all new tenancies from 1 July 2020 and all existing tenancies from 1 April 2021.
 The regulation sets out new rules for landlords to ensure all fixed electrical installations are safe and maintained correctly.

-It is a legal requirement for landlords to carry out electrical safety inspections for all new and existing tenancies in Scotland.
-There are two parts that you are required to complete: inspection of installations, fixtures and fittings, and a record of testing of appliances.
 Tests must be carried out at least every five years by a competent person.
-After an inspection, you must provide a copy of the inspection document to your tenants.
-When a new tenancy starts, you must give a copy of the most recent inspection to the tenants.
+After an inspection, you must provide a copy of the inspection document to your Tenants.
+When a new tenancy starts you must give a copy of the most recent inspection to the tenants.
 For electrical safety advice, see electricalsafetyfirst.org.uk

 The current EICR must be made available to the tenant within seven days of their occupation date.
 Failure to comply with any of the regulations could result in prosecution.

-This report includes the results of the inspection and test carried out, and will state the date for the next inspection and test.
-Typically, an Electrical Installation Condition Report (EICR) is the type of safety report you will receive, but there are alternatives.
+This report includes the results of the inspection and test carried out and will state the date for the next inspection and test.

 Any new fixed-term tenancy that starts on or after 1 July 2020 will need to adhere to electrical safety standards.
 For existing tenancies, you have until 1 April 2021.
-Be aware that because the rules came into force on 1 June 2020, tenancies signed on or after 1 June 2020, which start on or after 1 July 2020, should comply with the regulations.
+Be aware that because the rules came into force on 1 June 2020, tenancies signed on or after 1 June 2020 which start on or after 1 July 2020 should comply with the regulations.

 The electrical safety standards apply to all tenancies in residential property unless excluded.